ReconCell/smacha/README.md

 See the [Core Code Generation Variables and Code Blocks Section](#core-code-generation-variables-and-code-blocks) for examples of how this behaviour works with core code generation variables and blocks.

-See the [Usage](#Usage) section below for an example of how such custom templates may be included when generating code via the command-line in practice.
+See the [Usage Section](#Usage) below for an example of how such custom templates may be included when generating code via the command-line in practice.